MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/using-the-tracing-flags-and-level-selection-dialog-box.md

 ---
-title: Using the Tracing Flags and Level Selection dialog box
+title: Using the Tracing Flags and Level Selection Dialog Box
 description: Using the Tracing Flags and Level Selection dialog box
 keywords:
 - trace flags WDK